 Yet some of our books are funny, even whimsical.

 NAVIGATION.
 This site contains two listings.
 OUR BOOKS consists of thumbnails of most of our books, the most recent first, which link to a page describing each title.
 The CHRONOLOGICAL LIST presents all of our titles in chronological order and likewise links to the same pages.
 OUR BOOKS can be searched by categories which roughly correspond to the literary associations or genre each title belongs to.
-We hope these categories will help make works more accessible by suggesting associations between apparently different authors.
-Making supposedly “difficult” works accessible is something which has always been important to us, and since many of them fit more than one of these categories, they may be listed in several of them.
+We hope these categories help make works more accessible by suggesting associations between apparently different authors.
+Making supposedly “difficult” works accessible is something which was always important to us, and since many of them fit more than one of these categories, they may be listed in several of them.
 There is also a category for the definitively uncategorisable: THE GREAT HETEROCLITES.
 For a description of these categories click here.
-As noted, the site is not yet complete, and further titles and categories will be added.

 REVIEWS.
-We are gradually adding reviews to the site.
-Note that these reviews are all complete and unedited.
+These reviews are all complete and unedited.

 SERIES.
-Atlas publishes books in series, for a contents list of The Printed Head series, click here, for other series, here.
+Atlas published books in series, for a contents list of The Printed Head series, click here, for other series, here.

 WHERE TO BUY OUR BOOKS.
-All of our titles are available from this website, and many, somewhat reluctantly, from the principal on-line booksellers, (at Amazon.co.uk, rather than .com).
+Some of our titles will be available from this website, and many, somewhat reluctantly, from the principal on-line booksellers, (at Amazon.co.uk, rather than .com).
 Our trade titles are distributed in the UK (& Europe) and the USA and so will be found in the better bookshops, particularly the independents, and in museum and gallery bookstores.
-In particular, the complete range of our books is available at: BOOKARTBOOKSHOP, 17 Pitfield st, London N1 6HB.
+In particular, the complete range of our books in print is available at: BOOKARTBOOKSHOP, 17 Pitfield st, London N1 6HB.
 The nearest underground station is Old Street and opening hours are Wednesday to Saturday 12 a.m. – 6 p.m. (closed in August), but it is worth checking their website if travelling any distance.

 PERSONAL CONTACT.
 Appointments can be arranged at Bookartbookshop via the email address below.